jhayphix/jhayphix-portfolio-assets/images/profile/portait-readme.md

-# Read me portrait

-Rename a portait to portrait-main.png for it to be the main portrait In the path ../portraits/portrait-main.png
+# Portrait Readme

+To set the main portrait, rename your chosen image to:

+portrait-main.png

+and place it in the following path:

+../portraits/portrait-main.png

+If `portrait-main.png` is not available, the system will fall back to:

+portrait-default.png

+Make sure both images are located in the same directory.